Did you ever wonder what it would be like to make money from your crafts? In this article, I will show you how to sell art online in 5 easy steps.

 You need to stay on top of what is working and what is not working.

-Besides teaching 10-12 guitar students five days a week, working on commissioned drawings five days a week, writing articles for Nevue Fine Art Marketing and other sites seven days a week, I still find time every day for continued education.
+Besides teaching 10-12 guitar students five days a week, working on commissioned drawings five days a week, and writing articles for Nevue Fine Art Marketing and other sites seven days a week, I still find time every day for continued education.

 You now know how to sell art online.